andreaskaempf/adventofcode/2024/README.md

   to first available space, and calculate a "checksum".
 For Part 2, you move the whole file (all blocks) but start with the file with highest ID.

+* **Day 10** (Go): Given a terrain of 0-9 digits, start at each 0 and walk up any path that increments by one each step, until you reach a 9.
+For Part 1, how many 9s are reached.
+For Part 2, what is the total number of paths from anywhere that reach there.
+Did with simple recursion.

+* **Day 11** (Python, Go): Apply transformations to a list of numbers, so that zeros become ones, numbers with an even number of digits get split in half, or the number gets multiplied by 2024 (only one test per number).
+Do all these simulataneously, i.e., changing a copy of the data and referencing the original without changing it.
+For Part 1, it was okay to naively build up a list over 25 iterations, but for Part 2 there were 75 iterations, and memory ran out after about 45 iterations.
+So changed formulation to use a dictionary, since the numbers could be processed in any order, and many of the numbers are repeated.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)